tsrivishnu/tsrivishnu.github.io/index.md

 #### [ZAGE](https://www.zage.life)

-Professional career development app that will get you the most relevant content based on your needs and preferences.
+App to get you the most relevant, up-to-date and expert curated content tailored for you.
+One place to find all the content you need for advancing in your career.

 `Ruby on rails` `Elasticsearch` `Kafka` `Docker`